White Sox SS Tim Anderson suspended for contact with umpire

 CHICAGO (AP) — White Sox shortstop Tim Anderson has been suspended for three games and fined for making contact with umpire Tim Timmons during Monday’s 8-7 win at Detroit.

 Major League Baseball announced the punishment on Wednesday.
-Anderson decided to appeal, and he was in the starting lineup for Chicago’s home game against Cincinnati.
+Anderson decided to appeal, and he homered in Chicago’s 6-1 victory over Cincinnati.

 Anderson made contact with Timmons during the ninth inning against the Tigers, according to the release from MLB.